andras-simonyi/citeproc-org/README.md

 #### Mapping export backends to citeproc-el formatters

-citeproc-org uses the `org`, `html` and (optionally) `latex` citeproc-el output formatters to render citations and bibliographies when exporting an org-mode document.
-Since the `org` formatter has some limitations (stemming from the limitations of the org-mode markup) it is recommended to use the `html` and the `latex` formatters for HTML and LaTeX-based export backends that can handle direct HTML or LaTeX output.
+citeproc-org uses the `org`, `html` and (optionally) `latex` citeproc-el output formatters to render citations and bibliographies when exporting an Org document.
+Since the `org` formatter has some limitations (stemming from the limitations of the Org-mode markup) it is recommended to use the `html` and the `latex` formatters for HTML and LaTeX-based export backends that can handle direct HTML or LaTeX output.

 The mapping between export backends and output formatters can be configured by